 How to book your Covid-19 vaccination

-All adults over the age of 16 are now eligible for the Covid-19 vaccine.
-If you're aged 18 or over (or 17 and within 3 months of your 18th birthday), you can book in for it through the NHS website.
-Peopled aged 16 and 17 are encouraged to visit walk-in vaccination centres, where no booking is required.
+All adults and young people over the age of 12 are now eligible for the Covid-19 vaccine and can book in for it through the NHS website.

 Please note, you do not have to have a GP or an NHS number to get the vaccine.
 If you do not have an NHS number, please contact your local GP surgery or attend a Covid-19 vaccination walk-in centre to get your vaccine.